basscss/basscss/docs/guides/CustomBuilds.md

 </p>

 # Future CSS
 Basscss is written in spec-compliant CSS with bleeding edge features and uses [cssnext](https://cssnext.github.io/) to transpile to CSS that is compatible with today’s browsers.
-Basscss can also be transpiles with [Rework](https://github.com/reworkcss/rework).
+Basscss can also be transpiled with [Rework](https://github.com/reworkcss/rework).
 To learn more about using future CSS features, see the [Future CSS Guide](/docs/guides/css4).

 # Bassplate